survivejs/react-book/manuscript/04_implementing_notes.md

 ![`onEdit` flow](images/bind.png)

 A good first step towards this behavior is to create a stub.
 As `onEdit` is defined on `App` level, we'll need to pass `onEdit` handler through `Notes`.
-So for the stub to work changes in two files are needed.
+So for the stub to work, changes in two files are needed.
 Here's what it should look like for `App`.

 **app/components/App.jsx**